sjawhar/enchanted-brain/docs/Usage/Concert/Concert.md

   },
 }
 ```

+### Authentication
+There are two methods by which you can authenticate when connecting to the websocket server:
+* Include the user's JWT in the `Authentication` header and include a random unique value in the `token` query string parameter (recommended)
+* Include the user's JWT in the `token` query string parameter

 ### Connecting
 On connection, the server will respond with the current event stage.
 This can be used to ensure the app is in the correct state when reconnecting after being disconnected.